 Reducing the figure is a priority and it continues to seek an investment-grade credit rating.
 ArcelorMittal is selling assets, moving output to cheaper sites and idling plants.

 The company said in July it was selling 48 percent of engineering company Paul Wurth Group to SMS GmbH for 300 million euros ($389 million) and in May agreed to sell Skyline Steel LLC to Nucor Corp.
-(NUE) for about $605 million.
+(NUE:US) for about $605 million.
 It’s also considering divesting a stake of about 30 percent in its Canadian iron-ore unit, according to a person with knowledge of the matter.

 While the company isn’t planning to offload mining assets, Chief Financial Officer Aditya Mittal didn’t rule out selling stakes.
 “I do not see ourselves selling these core assets, but clearly to strengthen our core business we may bring in captive customers,” he told a call today.
 “Our strategy in our mining business remains to grow our production capability.”